microsoft/elk-acs-kubernetes/README.md

   > kibana dashboard's credential is the same as controller you specific in Basic Setting.

 * To manage the Kubernetes, you can use `kubectl` on controllervm.
-You can use SSH login to the controllervm, the username/password is specific in Basic Setting.
+The  SSH username/password is specific in Basic Setting.

 ## Troubleshooting
 * For resource deployment failure, you can find more information from Azure Portal.